openbikesensor/portal/README.md

 docker-compose run --rm api tools/prepare_sql_tiles
 ```

-docker-compose run --rm api alembic upgrade head

-### Upgrading from v0.2 to v0.3

-After v0.2 we switched the underlying technology of the API and the database.
-We now have no more MongoDB, instead, everything has moved to the PostgreSQL
-installation.
-For development setups, it is advised to just reset the whole
-state (remove the `local` folder) and start fresh.
-For production upgrades,
-please follow the relevant section in [`UPGRADING.md`](./UPGRADING.md).

 ## Development setup

 We've moved the whole development setup into Docker to make it easy for